 Process Timelines

-The 90-day review period for Parcel and Project JD requests does not apply to the Wetland Delineation or Consult Option Process because weather or ground conditions may prevent the department from being able to engage in a delineation or field review of consultant delineated wetlands.
+The 90-day review period for Parcel and Project JD requests does not apply to the Wetland Delineation or Consultant Option Process because weather or ground conditions may prevent the department from being able to engage in a delineation or field review of consultant delineated wetlands.

 Contact for Freshwater Wetlands